This indispensable book includes:

 • Ingredient and cooking tips throughout the book

 • Complete Nutrition Facts, including Vitamin K content, for each recipe

 Questions about ordering?
 Click here to read the FAQ.

-* Choose the oil carefully, as some oils are higher in Vitamin K. See the Fats, Oils and Dressings table.
+* The level of Vitamin K depends on what oil the item was cooked in, as some oils are higher in Vitamin K. See the Fats, Oils and Dressings table for more information.